 Per seafood regulations, we cannot reuse your fish boxes.
-We will recycle them, however, we have limited space in our delivery vehicles.
-If it possible for you, ask that you simply recycle, compost, or re-purpose them yourself.
+We will recycle them, but we have limited space in our delivery vehicles.
+If possible for you, we ask that you simply recycle, compost, or re-purpose the boxes yourself.

 What's the best way to make sure the plastic vacuum-sealed fish packaging doesn't stink up my trash?

 Once you remove the fish from the bag, rinse out the plastic before throwing it away.